msakai/resume/resume.md

 * Application of black-box optimization to manufacturing processes for heavy industries (Oct.
 2024 - Present)

-  Multiple projects performing black-box optimization by combining Preferred Networks' black-box optimization software Optuna with simulators for target processes.
+  I have worked on multiple projects optimizing customer's manufacturing processes by combining Preferred Networks' black-box optimization software Optuna with simulators of the target processes.
-  I led the projects, delivered key results, and achieved outcomes that exceeded customer expectations.
+  I led the projects, obtained experimental results that serve as the cornerstone for achieving the goal, and our team delivered results that met our customers' expectations.

 * R&D Project for developing LLM agents for a certain task (Oct.
 2024 - Present)